sshtools/jini/README.md

 ### 0.6.0

  * `INIParseException` now used instead of `ParseException` that carries that line number as well.
 Existing code using ParseException should be fine.
-Thanks [A248](https://github.com/A248) for #3.
+Thanks [A248](https://github.com/A248) for [PR #3](https://github.com/sshtools/jini/pull/3).

 ### 0.5.6